SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.0.md

 >[!Note]
 > Scalability and performance depend on your system's ability to execute monitor handlers in parallel.

-#### Fix - Automation Scripts failed to parse with EXE blocks other than C#
+#### Fix - Automation scripts failed to parse with EXE blocks other than C\#

-IDms can now retrieve Automation Scripts that have EXE blocks that do not contains C# code.
+IDms can now retrieve Automation scripts that have EXE blocks that do not contain C# code.

-#### New Feature - Create Service Properties
+#### New feature - Creation of service properties

-IDms can now create Service Properties.
+IDms can now create service properties.

-#### New Feature - Monitors on tables now allow filtering on columns
+#### New feature - Monitors on tables now allow filtering on columns

 Starting a value monitor on tables can now be done on only a few columns.
 This allows more efficiency by only subscribing to the changes you need.

 ### 1.0.0.6

-#### New Feature - LocalElement and GetColumns support
+#### New feature - LocalElement and GetColumns support

 It is now possible to ask IDms for your local element.
-On that element you can perform additional code such as GetColumns on a retrieved table.
-A call often missed in the Protocol interface provided in QActions.
+On that element you can perform additional code, such as GetColumns on a retrieved table, a call often missed in the Protocol interface provided in QActions.

-This code was extracted from a popular internal community library "Utility Library" as can serve as an example for future extraction.
+This code was extracted from a popular internal community library "Utility Library", which can serve as an example for future extraction.

 ### 1.0.0.5

+#### Fix - RemotingConnection replaced [ID_36324]

+To prepare for the deprecation and removal of RemoteConnection, RemoteConnection has been replaced with a more secure connection type.

 #### Fix - Views.Elements now returns stopped and paused elements [ID_36325]

 Asking for all elements under a view will now return all stopped and paused elements.

-#### Fix - RemotingConnection replaced [ID_36324]

-​RemoteConnection was replaced with a more secure Connection type.
-As preparation for the deprecation and removal of RemoteConnection.

 ### 1.0.0.4

-#### New Feature - Automation script retrieval support
+#### New feature - Automation script retrieval support

-Support was added to retrieve and create automation scripts.
+Support has been added to retrieve and create Automation scripts.

-Added calls:
+The following calls have been added:

 - GetScripts
 - GetScript